metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 If notified by a participant that a received `incoming_partial_secret` is not valid, or that one was not received within the expected timeframe, the orchestrator MUST either take measures to either provide a valid `partial_secret`, or to declare the generation invalid.
 In both cases, it MAY try to determine the faulty participant and to construct a proof for its fault.

-### Generating the Distributed Key Share and Aggregated Public Key
+### Generating the distributed key share and aggregated public key

 Each participant MUST perform the following: